 So your wedding day approaches and the anxiety is taking all of the fun out of your wedding day.
 What should you do?

 RUN!!!
 Just kidding.
-Actually the act of running is extremely effective at reducing anxiety.
-Running for long distances releases neurotransmitters, known as endorphins, that are known to be effective at improving mood, and they can also decrease excess energy and making sleeping easier - two issues that are very important for fighting anxiety.
+Actually, the act of running is extremely effective at reducing anxiety.
+Running for long distances releases neurotransmitters, known as endorphins, which are known to be effective at improving mood, and they can also decrease excess energy and making sleeping easier - two issues that are very important for fighting anxiety.

 Map Out Action Plans We mentioned earlier that some of the anxiety is because there is often nothing "new" to think about for the future, which causes people to focus too much on the negative.
 One strategy for overcoming that is to create plans with your soon to be partner.
 Come up with mutual goals that the two of you can do together, like a Marriage list of all of the fun, random activities that will make life exciting.
 Try to avoid the basics, like "have children," and try to be more random and fun, like "hand out oranges at a parade for no reason."
 This will give you positive things to look forward to in the future.